missn0body/rens/README.md

 Under construction!

-Usage and options can be read by invoking `rle --help` at the command line.
+Usage and options can be read by invoking `rens --help` at the command line.
 This project is licensed under the MIT License, See LICENSE for related details.
 Issues, bugs, and other things can be discussed at my E-Mail, <thesearethethingswesaw@gmail.com>